15 Years Ago, the NBA's Best Draft Class Wore the Worst Suits of Their Lives

 Johnson: In 2006, I remember the first time I went to LeBron's closet, how much stuff we got rid of, and how much we laughed at everything that was in there.
 He still had [his draft-night suit], of course, but he wasn't wearing that stuff anymore.
 It's a growth and evolution process.

 Boswell: Now all the fashion houses want to dress these guys—that's largely due to stylists like me and Rachel and others.
-It was that tight-knit group of individuals who these guys would go to and say, 'I gotta look right.'
+It was that tight-knit group of individuals who these guys would go to and say, "I gotta look right."
 And those who made that wise choice ended up reaping the benefits.

 Hayes: We're getting back to the tight uniforms and suits.
 Now it's like John Stockton size, where you could see the tights under the shorts.
 I like the more tapered look now.
 I like the fit a little bit better.
 You don't get caught in the door when you're getting in the car.